spapadatou/PX-CA1904-Project/README.md

 # PX-CA1904-Project
-Professional experience group web application
+Professional experience group web application.

+Using GitHub's repository feature to upload file for the coding part of the application.